w3f/polkadot-wiki/docs/general/polkadot-uc.md

 Polkadot should be an integrated system (big circle), a single computer on which many applications run (dots).
 There are boundaries between business logic components of Polkadot (dashed lines).
 Those boundaries can enclose parachains or core contracts.
 Applications should be able to communicate with each other within and across those boundaries.
-Last but not least, similarly to a laptop, how Polkadot works must not be important to the users who just need it to use applications.
+Last but not least, similar to a laptop, how Polkadot works must not be necessary for the users who need it to use applications.

 ### XCM and Accords

-[XCM](../learn/learn-xcm-transport.md) is a format, a language of intention abstract over functionality that is common within chains.
+[XCM](../learn/learn-xcm-transport.md) is a format, a language of intention abstract over functionality common within chains.
 It creates an expressive language of what you intend to do or want to happen.
-There are no guarantees that chains faithfully interpret XCM messages, and thus XCM is not ideal if we are in a trustless environment.
+There are no guarantees that chains faithfully interpret XCM messages; thus, XCM is not ideal if we are in a trustless environment.

 [XCMP](../learn/learn-xcm.md) is the transport layer for delivering XCM messages.
 It gives the transportation method and a secure route but not a framework for binding agreements.

-An **Accord** is an _opt-in_ treaty across many chains, where treaty logic cannot be changed or undermined by one or more of those chains and Polkadot guarantees faithful execution of this logic.
+An **Accord** is an _opt-in_ treaty across many chains, where treaty logic cannot be changed or undermined by one or more of those chains, and Polkadot guarantees faithful execution of this logic.
 Accords will be specific to a particular function, and any chain that enters the accord will be held to it and will service that particular function.
-To lower the entry barrier, accords can be proposed permissionlessly but, because they are opt-in, the accord proposal will not affect anyone until chains agree and sign up.
-Taking the
-[previous representation of Polkadot](#agile-polkadot-representation), if we look at Polkadot no more from the top but from the side, accords come off and provide a separate mechanism that overrules the local chain sovreignty, this is the **accord space**.
+To lower the entry barrier, accords can be proposed permissionlessly, but because they are opt-in, the accord proposal will take effect until chains agree and sign up.
+Taking the [previous representation of Polkadot](#agile-polkadot-representation), if we look at Polkadot no more from the top but from the side, accords come off and provide a separate mechanism that overrules the local chain sovereignty, this is the **accord space**.

 ![agile-polkadot-accords](../assets/agile-polkadot-accords.png)

 The above figure shows two accords (white and green) between different logic components.

-Accords cannot exist on any kind of system, and Polkadot is the only ecosystem where accords can properly exist on because it is the only system having an homogenous security layer that also provides a specific state transition function for each of its logic components.
+Accords cannot exist on any system, and Polkadot is the only ecosystem where accords can properly exist because it is the only system having a homogenous security layer that also provides a specific state transition function for each of its logic components.

-This allow patterns of cooperation between multiple logic components (i.e. trans-applications) that would not be possible to achieve over bridges.
+This allows patterns of cooperation between multiple logic components (i.e., trans-applications) that would not be possible to achieve over bridges.

-Accords will be implement using [SPREE technology](../learn/learn-spree.md).
+Accords will be implemented using [SPREE technology](../learn/learn-spree.md).

 #### Accords Use-cases

-In Polkadot 1.0, if two parachains want to have **asset interactions** they need to go though a third chain, the asset hub chain.
-Accords remove that third path, they are something that exists within the general process space, scheduled at the same core at the same time as the parachain but are not part of the parachain's business logic.
+In Polkadot 1.0, if two parachains want to have **asset interactions**, they must go through a third chain, the asset hub chain.
+Accords remove that third path, they exist within the general process space, scheduled at the same core at the same time as the parachain but are not part of the parachain's business logic.

-Like embassies have their own law that is in line with the country they are embassies of but they sit physically in the local country; accords are business logic that is foreign to the member parachains but agreed upon and exists locally in those parachains.
+Like embassies have their law that is in line with the country, they are embassies of, but they sit physically in the local country; accords are business logic that is foreign to the member parachains but agreed upon and exist locally in those parachains.

-Accords can allow also **multicast XCM**, the ability to send a single message across multiple chains in an ordered fashion, or having a **trustless multi-chain DEX** across different chains that can be used locally on those chains without having a bidirectional channel open.
+Accords can also allow **multicast XCM**, the ability to send a single message across multiple chains in an ordered fashion, or having a **trustless multi-chain DEX** across different chains that can be used locally on those chains without having a bidirectional channel open.

 ## Polkadot's Resilience

-Systems, that have been not engineered with decentralization, cryptography and game theory in mind, are breakable and prone to cyber attacks.
+Systems that have yet to be engineered with decentralization, cryptography, and game theory in mind, are breakable and prone to cyber-attacks.
 This costs people time, stress, energy, and money.
 Polkadot

 - **Preponderance of light-client usage:** Centralized RPCs are common but susceptible to attack and not trustless entry points to using blockchain-based applications.
-Light client usage is possible, practical and preferable
+Light client usage is possible, practical, and preferable
-- **Zero-Knowledge (ZK) Primitives:** They can have a problematic effect on censorship and centralization as having big state transition function boiled down to a single proof of correct execution is not currently a scaling solution to build resilient systems.
-However, a library of richly featured and high-performance ZK primitives that are ready for specific use-cases is being built.
+- **Zero-Knowledge (ZK) Primitives:** They can have a problematic effect on censorship and centralization as having a big state transition function boiled down to a single proof of correct execution is not currently a scaling solution to build resilient systems.
+However, a library of richly featured and high-performance ZK primitives ready for specific use cases is being built.
   The first use-case will be used to improve privacy for on-chain collectives such as [the Polkadot Technical Fellowship](../learn/learn-polkadot-opengov.md#the-technical-fellowship).
 - **Sassafras consensus:** New forkless block-production consensus algorithm replacing [BABE](../learn/learn-consensus.md#block-production-babe) and where block are not produced unless they are expected to be finalized.
-This will provide several benefits such as:
+This will provide several benefits, such as:
-  - Improved security, parachain performance and UX from being forkless
+  - Improved security, parachain performance, and UX from being forkless
   - Preventing front-running attacks through high-performance transaction routing where transactions are included in blocks in one hop instead of being gossiped, and transaction encryption.
 - **Internode Mixnet:** Shielded transport for short messages that